This documents the use of index files for files delivered via api.met.no.

 As such we need to rewrite the offending products to avoid excessive disk access.
 Currently many products rely on globbing directories to list available data; this must be redesigned to use some form of index that is fast, reliable and easily replicated for testing.
 After experimenting with JSON and SQLite indexes we have settled on a plain, comma-separated text file which should be very easy to generate for data producers.

-and is currently unsupported.
-The filename is not critical, but for clarity we
+dir field to instruct the API how to find them.
+The filename is not critical, but for clarity we suggest

 Indexfiles should be in comma-separated format, with one line per file in the directory.
 Each line consists of key=value pairs separated by commas, with no spaces in between.